MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-D-Pipeline-Safety/part-195-Transportation-Hazardous-Liquids-Pipeline/subpart-A-General/section-195.11.md

 (1) Identify all segments of pipeline meeting the criteria in paragraph (a) of this section before April 3, 2009.

-(2) For steel pipelines contracted, replaced, relocated, or otherwise changed after July 3, 2009:
+(2) For steel pipelines constructed, replaced, relocated, or otherwise changed after July 3, 2009:

 (i) Design, install, construct, initially inspect, and initially test the pipeline in compliance with this part, unless the pipeline is converted under § 195.5.

-(ii) Except for pipelines subject to § 195.260(e), such pipelines are not subject to the rupture-mitigation valve (RMV) and alternative equivalent technology requirements in §§ 195.258(c) and (d), 195.418, and 195.419.
+(ii) [Reserved]

 (3) For non-steel pipelines constructed after July 3, 2009, notify the Administrator according to § 195.8.